The Importance of Iron

 If you notice these symptoms in your herd, consult your veterinarian and/or nutritionist for guidance on adjusting their feed/mineral intake.

 You should also pay extra attention to blood consuming pests and insects plaguing your herd.
 A single horn fly can feed around 30 times a day on your cattle, drawing blood and crucial nutrients from your animals.
 Because iron is essential for the formation of hemoglobin in their blood, frequent bites can cause iron deficiencies and anemia.
-Click here to learn more about protecting your herd from these blood robbing pests.
+Click to learn more about using garlic to naturally repel biting pests.

 Redmond Cattle Mineral Supplements